 If you and your provider want to ask for an exception, Chapter 9, Section 6.4 tells what to do.
 It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.

 Drugs in our Tier 5 Specialty Tier are not eligible for this type of exception.
 We do not lower the cost-sharing amount for drugs in this tier.

-SECTION 6 What if your coverage changes for one of your drugs?
 Section 6.1 The Drug List can change during the year